-Teachers Working from Home
+2.4 Teachers Working from Home

 Teachers must be available between 8.45-4.00pm weekdays in term time.

-If a teacher is unable to work for any reason during this time (for example due to sickness, particular sensitivity to COVID or caring for a dependent), they should report via the normal absence procedure to the Office Manager and Secretary, Mrs Lara West, on admin@centreacademy.net or to a member of the SMT.
+If a teacher is unable to work for any reason during this time (for example due to sickness, particular sensitivity to COVID or caring for a dependent), they should report via the normal absence procedure to the Office Manager on londonschool@centreacademy.co.uk or to a member of the SMT.

-In response to the latest review carried out by the SMT (CAEA Remote learning Review Summer 2021) and in discussion with other stakeholders, teachers and tutors are expected to set up and attend the daily registration zoom call.
+In response to the latest review carried out by the SLT (CAL Remote learning Review Summer 2021) and in discussion with other stakeholders, teachers and tutors are expected to set up and attend the daily registration zoom call.
 These teachers are identified as host teachers and they will be responsible for sending out the invites to students on a weekly basis.
 Any students absent will be reported to the school office where normal absenteeism protocols will be adhered to.
-Parents will be informed in the parent's letter of the week before implementation of remote learning.

-CAEA teaching staff should work collaboratively with families, putting in place reasonable adjustments as necessary, so that pupils with SEND can successfully access remote education.
+CAL teaching staff should work collaboratively with families, putting in place reasonable adjustments as necessary, so that pupils with SEND can successfully access remote education.

-Subject teachers are to set and mark students' work (those they would normally be teaching) in addition to providing feedback to tutors concerning a student's work, effort and communications.
+Subject teachers are to set, and mark students' work (those they would normally be teaching) in addition to providing feedback to tutors concerning a student's work, effort, and communications.

-CAEA recognises that our teachers are best placed to know how the pupil's needs can be most effectively met to ensure they continue to make progress while they are not in school due to the national lockdown.
+CAL recognises that our teachers are best placed to know how the pupil's needs can be most effectively met to ensure they continue to make progress while they are not in school due to the national lockdown.
 The requirement for schools to use their best endeavours to secure the special educational provision called for by the pupils' special educational needs remains in place.

-CAEA will 'resume as closely as possible the student's specified provision' despite the challenges of staffing.
+CAL will 'resume as closely as possible the student's specified provision' despite the challenges of staffing.
 We also note that meeting the specifics of a student's EHC Plan would be difficult without the face-to-face support required by our students.
 However, we recognise that while SEND students may find it challenging to access remote education without additional adult support; tutors and subject teachers are expected to work closely with families to deliver an ambitious curriculum appropriate to their level of need.
-(As outlined within DfES guidance: Restricting attendance during the national lockdown: schools Guidance for all schools in England January 2021 (page 49).
+(As outlined within DfES Latest guidance: Restricting attendance during the national lockdown: schools Guidance for all schools in England January 2021 (page 49).